Medical Malpractice Attorneys Who Specialize in Recovering Compensation for Patients Injured Due to Medication Errors

 Causation & Injury: A physician may be liable for medical malpractice only if he or she commits a medication or prescription error that directly results in harm and injury to the patient.
 Medication errors – even blatant ones – that do not directly cause injury to a patient – are not instances of medical malpractice.

 In order to initiate a medical malpractice case, such as one based on a medication error, Connecticut law mandates that the injured party’s attorney first conducts a reasonable and thorough investigation to determine if, in good faith, a viable claim exists.
-The Berkowitz and Hanna LLC medical malpractice legal team has extensive experience reviewing and investigating medical records, witness statements, applicable statutes and case law, and seeking medical opinions regarding the facts, the applicable standard of medical care, and causation.
+Our skilled medical malpractice legal team has extensive experience reviewing and investigating medical records, witness statements, applicable statutes and case law, and seeking medical opinions regarding the facts, the applicable standard of medical care, and causation.

 We meet as a group to discuss your case; we converse with one or more of our trusted and experienced medical experts; and we closely analyze current trends, case law, and best practices in this highly-specialized area of law.
 Our goal is to identify all possible legal theories that may apply to your specific circumstances.